vpliego/BTTAI-AJL-Team-5/README.md

 * How your model performed across different skin tones (AJL)
 * Insights from evaluating model fairness (AJL)

+Our model achieved an F1 score of 31% on the validation set and ranked 37 on the Kaggle leaderboard.
+We used F1 score as the main metric because it balances precision and recall, which felt more important than just accuracy, especially for this task where false negatives could have a real world impact.

+The model did okay.
+It didn’t get everything right, but it learned patterns and was better than just guessing.
+We tried different models, and the one we used at the end gave me the best results, even if the score wasn’t super high.

+When we checked how it worked for different skin tones, we saw it did better on lighter skin and not as well on darker skin.
+That means it wasn’t totally fair and didn’t treat everyone the same.

+Considering fairness got me to consider more about how models can fail in a variety of ways.
+Just because it performs fine overall doesn't imply that it's fine for everybody.
+If we could continue to work on it, we'd attempt to correct the bias by incorporating more examples of dark skin so that it might learn better.
+We would also test it on other groups to ensure that it is equitable for all, not only the most well-represented in the training data.
+This is necessary because an unfair model could result in individuals being discriminated against or treated unequally in real-world applications, which is unacceptable.

 **Potential visualizations to include:**

 * Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools